-Cloud85 is a coworking space in North Adams that provides common work areas, dedicated office space, conference rooms and a full complement of business services (copy machine, video/group audio conference space, wifi, coffee service) for the independent professional, freelancer or entrepreneur.
-This space is ideal for professionals who want to connect with other area professionals, yet have access to quality office space and services.
+Coworking spaces in North Adams, Bennington and Pittsfield provide common work areas, dedicated office space, conference rooms and a full complement of business services (copy machine, video/group audio conference space, wifi, coffee service) for the independent professional, freelancer or entrepreneur.
+These spaces are ideal for professionals who want to connect with other area professionals, yet have access to quality office space and services.
 Social and networking programming is offered monthly by several organizations.
-The Franklin County Community Development Corporation and the Massachusetts Small Business Administration have professionals that work regularly in the space, providing another link to funding, technical assistance and collaboration to new professionals in the region.
-I regularly participate with Cloud85 in collaborative programming.
+The Franklin County Community Development Corporation and the Massachusetts Small Business Administration have professionals that work regularly the spaces, providing another link to funding, technical assistance and collaboration to new professionals in the region.

 Want to meet more people in Williamstown?
 The Williamstown Chamber of Commerce also hosts regular events, from the July 4th parade on Spring Street to the Holiday Walk in December with other seasonal town-gown activities in between, every year!

 A local developer has also created an app, REALU, which allows you to list interests and make connections with other locals who might like to dog-walk, visit a museum, or flyfish with you.